leftstick/angular2-baidu-map/README.md

 > Be aware that it is a totally rewrite version, therefore, backward compatibility is not considered

-> If you are using the previous version `3.x`, [read it here](https://github.com/leftstick/angular2-baidu-map/tree/3.x)
+* If you are using the previous version `3.x`, [read it here](https://github.com/leftstick/angular2-baidu-map/tree/3.x)
+* If you are using the previous version `4.x`, [read it here](https://github.com/leftstick/angular2-baidu-map/tree/4.x)

 ## Getting started